RealOrangeOne/theorangeone.net/content/posts/my-stack-2017/index.md

 I've been a [Firefox](https://www.mozilla.org/en-GB/firefox/) user for as long as I can remember, and I've got no reason to stop now.
 In the recent [Quantum](https://blog.mozilla.org/blog/2017/11/14/introducing-firefox-quantum/) update, it's only got faster!
 I've seen some very promising things from [Vivaldi](https://vivaldi.com/), but it's missing some key features, and is a little too buggy for me to use full-time.

 ## For development
 I currently switch between [Firefox](#browser) and [Chromium](https://www.chromium.org/) right now for development.
-Currently chromium's dev tools are quite a bit nicer than Firefox's, and I've had issues with some projects causing Firefox to spike my CPU and cause my system to crash.
+Chromium's dev tools are quite a bit nicer than Firefox's, and I've had issues with some projects causing Firefox to spike my CPU and cause my system to crash.

 # Password manager
 I've switched around password managers _a lot_, but I'm currently settled on [KeePassXC](https://keepassxc.org/), a community fork of [KeePassX](https://www.keepassx.org/), which is a cross-platform fork of [KeePass](https://keepass.info/).
 When it comes to cross-platform password managers, there's very little out there that's also open-source.
 I can access password on both my linux machines, and [my phone](https://github.com/PhilippC/keepass2android), and my windows OS when I occasionally have to use it.
 The [browser integration](https://addons.mozilla.org/en-US/firefox/addon/keepasshttp-connector/) is also pretty nice too!